 In response to a customer request for a conversion that P+S would not perform, Jorge develops an Arriflex Bayonet mount Super 16 conversion for the ARRI 16SR.

-CinemaTechnic begins performing complete Super 16 conversions in-house by Feburary, and a PL mount version is developed later in that year.
+This began CinemaTechnic’s heavy involvement in ARRI Super 16 conversions that was to last several years.
+Complete Super 16 conversions were being performed in-house by Feburary, and a PL mount version is developed later in that year.
 Customers include Eastman Kodak, NFL Films and multiple university film programs.

 2004: Lens Service goes into Top Gear – Training at Carl Zeiss